byuphamerator/phamerator-dev/README.md

 * Biopython 1.42 or newer (python-biopython)
 * Pyro 3.4 or newer (pyro)
 * ClustalW (clustalw) - this package is located in non-free for Debian distributions
+* ClustalOmega (clustalo) - also non-free, only required if using phamClientOmega.py
 * BLAST (ftp://ftp.ncbi.nih.gov/blast/executables/release/LATEST)
 * Parallel Python (python-pp)
 * MySQL for Python (python-mysqldb)